Who is a Jew?: New Mexico's Crypto-Jews

 A small Hispano group of Sephardic Jews in northern New Mexico may be one of the oldest groups of practicing Jews in North America, dating back to the early Spanish settlers of Jewish descent who had been forcibly converted to Catholicism as Conversos or New Christians, or both after 1492.
 Some families of Conversos began to settle in Mexico City in the 1530s and 1540s.
 Some converted back to Judaism; others maintained some Jewish beliefs and practices in secret.
 After the Spanish Inquisition came to the New World in 1571, the conversos were threatened with death if it was found they were practicing Judaism.

 In 1598, the first expedition was made to New Mexico and included conversos.
-After that, other conversos fled to the northwestern frontier of the Spanish Empire, today the North-American Southwest, to evade the scrutiny and threat of discovery in the more monitored settlements.
+After that, other conversos fled to the northwestern frontier of the Spanish Empire, today the southwestern United States, to evade the scrutiny and threat of discovery in the more monitored settlements.
 Outwardly Catholic, these forced converts maintained Jewish practices and customs for generations in secret, hence their name, "Crypto-Jews".
 They have been the subject of recent academic study.
 Some of New Mexico's Crypto-Jews have begun to return to normative Judaism in recent years, through study and ritual conversion.
 Others feel enlarged by learning this part of their history but continue as practicing Catholics.